erjosito/whoami/README.md

 ## Lab 4.
 AKS cluster in a Virtual Network<a name="lab4"></a>

 For this lab we will use Azure Kubernetes Service (AKS).
 The first thing we need is a cluster.
 We will deploy an AKS cluster in our own vnet, so we will create the vnet first.
 We will create the SQL private endpoint as in lab 3 as well.
-Note that you might have to activate the features required for AKS private clusters (see [this link](https://docs.microsoft.com/azure/aks/private-clusters)):

 ```shell
 # Resource group